Even bears prefer Chicago during the autumn.

 Related: America's Best Fall Foliage Drives

 No doubt, the crisp air and vibrant fall foliage can put a spring in your step.
 And for travelers, autumn offers added incentives: summer crowds have dissipated, hotel rates have wafted downward, and in many cities, the best local experiences are ready to shine.
-In San Diego, you can find the most summery temperatures of the year, along with emptier beaches and better surf.
-In Portland, OR, you can taste the city’s famed microbrews at their fresh-hops best.
-And in Orlando, FL, you might get downright teary-eyed at the significantly shorter lines for Space Mountain.
+In San Diego, California, you can find the most summery temperatures of the year, along with emptier beaches and better surf.
+In Portland, Oregon, you can taste the city’s famed microbrews at their fresh-hops best.
+And in Orlando, Florida, you might get downright teary-eyed at the significantly shorter lines for Space Mountain.

 Then, of course, there's the seasonal scenery.
-"Santa Fe is at its most beautiful and arresting in autumn," says Melissa Carl, who does cultural excursions with Curious Oyster Seminars.
-"The weather remains brilliant, and the changing of the leaves makes for an almost sublime experience.
-A quick drive up to the Santa Fe ski basin, when all the aspens are in color, is like living in a Georgia O'Keeffe painting."
+“Santa Fe is at its most beautiful and arresting in autumn,” said Melissa Carl, who does cultural excursions with Curious Oyster Seminars.
+“The weather remains brilliant, and the changing of the leaves makes for an almost sublime experience.
+A quick drive up to the Santa Fe ski basin, when all the aspens are in color, is like living in a Georgia O'Keeffe painting.”